 The Trustee believes that a reasonable assessment of the potential exposure to foreign exchange rate fluctuation is plus or minus 10%, as used for internal reporting purposes.
-Applying this rate to net assets at the year-end would result in an increase or decrease therein of GBP 1,105,058 (2020: GBP 1,129,663), assuming that other variables were unchanged.
-In order to mitigate as far as possible, the adverse effects of currency movements the Trustee and Investment Advisor monitor such movements on an ongoing basis.
+Applying this rate to net assets as at year end would result in an increase or decrease therein of GBP 485,260 (2021: GBP 1,105,058), assuming that other variables were unchanged.
+In order to mitigate as far as possible, the adverse effects of currency movements, the Trustee and Investment Advisor monitor such movements on an ongoing basis.